-Although the Village can use the New York State Environmental Quality Review (SEQR) process to require a Fiscal Impact Review (FIR), a fiscal impact analysis should become part of Site-Plan_the approval process.
+Although the Village can use the New York State Environmental Quality Review (SEQR) process to require a Fiscal Impact Review (FIR), a fiscal impact analysis should become part of the approval process.
 The zoning code can identify submission requirements, and an analysis of fiscal impacts should be included.
-The site development regulations should include standards as the basis for judging the merits of proposals.
+The site development regula-

-As part of the site plan reviewapproval process, establish thresholds that require the applicant to fund the preparation of an independent fiscal impact study.
-If a large tract or any adjacent large tract undergoes development by different owners, each individual project should be independently evaluated for its fiscal impact on the village.
-Once identified as needed by an applicant, the fiscal impact study should be part of the site plan review and approval process.
-The fiscal impact study would compares the costs against the revenues to the Village and the School District from a proposed new development, analyze the community-wide fiscal consequences of municipal land use policies, and conduct school enrollment projections.
+As part of the approval process, establish thresholds that require the applicant to fund the preparation of an independent fiscal impact study.
+If a large tract or any adjacent large tract undergoes development by different owners, each individual project should be independently evaluated for its fiscal impact on the Village.
+Once identified as needed by an applicant, the fiscal impact study should be part of the review and approval process.
+The fiscal impact study would compare the costs against the revenues to the Village and the School District from a proposed new development, analyze the community-wide fiscal consequences of municipal land use policies, and conduct school enrollment projections.
 The fiscal impact study should follow a methodology in common use, such as that described in the most recent versions of Rutgers University's Center for Urban Affairs publications entitled "The Fiscal Impact Handbook," "The New Practitioner's Guide to Fiscal Impact Analysis" or another methodology acceptable to the Planning Board.

-Strategy 4.3: Permit Encourage Permit only fiscally neutral or positive development.
+Strategy 4.3: Encourage fiscally neutral or positive development.

-OnlyGenerally, the Village should encourageOnly fiscally positive development (development that produces more tax revenues for the Village and the School District than the costs incurred by the municipality or school to support the proposed usemunicipal or school costs) should be permitted on the large tracts.
+Generally, the Village should encourage fiscally positive development (development that produces more tax revenues for the Village and the School District than the costs incurred by the Village or School District to support the proposed use) on the large tracts.
 This is with the understanding that there are always potential uses such as a new, necessary municipal site (e.g. new DPW garage) or desired/mandated affordable housing that may supersede a fiscally positive utilization of a property.
-Given fiscal constraints, however, the Village would prefer that r Redevelopment should not place an undue burden on the local economy through uncompensated subsidies and other expenditures of public monies.
+Given fiscal constraints, however, the Village would prefer that redevelopment not place an undue burden on the local economy through uncompensated subsidies and other expenditures of public monies.
 Objective 5.
 Provide residents and the development community with transparent, simplified procedures for project review and approval.
 Provide community members with adequate information on prospective developments and enhance opportunities for public participation in the decision-making process.

-Strategy 5.1: Create an easy_to_read development application brochure
+Strategy 5.1: Create an easy-to-read development application brochure.